 Some of your commercial buildings will be more energy efficient than others – this may not come down to a matter of design but because of factors such as location, occupancy, weather.
 Building benchmarking and normalised reporting will help in this regard but it’s important to be aware of these variables.

 So setting building-specific and group-wide policies and objectives will ensure everyone is aware of what needs to be achieved for each building.
 Then managers, once armed with accurate building benchmark reports with normalised data, can then compare that data to the overall building and group policies and objectives to understand individual building or group-wide performance.

 Our second top energy management tip?
 Consolidate your data using energy monitoring software.

-The challenge for many organizations operating commercial buildings is bringing the numerous data points together for a consistent, holistic view of energy activity.
+The challenge for many organisations operating commercial buildings is bringing the numerous data points together for a consistent, holistic view of energy activity.
 They all have large amounts of data but often the data is stored in siloes across the enterprise.

 However, by using energy monitoring software, all those data points can be connected to and communicated with.
 Instead of data being disconnected, it could flow directly into the energy monitoring software.
 The information could then be displayed on a straightforward dashboard or compiled into comprehensive reports for analysis.

-Having some form of energy monitoring software is essential as it lays the foundation for accurate and scalable building benchmarking and normalized reporting.
+Having some form of energy monitoring software is essential as it lays the foundation for accurate and scalable building benchmarking and normalised reporting.
 It also helps to uncover actionable insights through real-time data analysis.

 Make sure you can evaluate and compare energy usage across different sites (energy auditing)